hotosm/docs/docs/dev-guide/repo-management/licensing.md

 - Intel Open Source License
 - FreeBSD license

+### Uncertain Licenses

+Being technologists, and not lawyers, we do not have the time or expertise to identify and assess every license type available.

+There are some licenses that could potentially be compatible, but we do not have a well formed opinion about their usage.
+Typically we would defer to an authority such as the FSF.

+These licenses may include, but are not limited to:

+- EUPL-1.2

+For the moment we do not expressly forbid their usage, but the rationale for doing so should be explained on a case-by-case basis.

 ### Incompatible Licenses

 The Open Source Initiative also has a list of [approved open source